trainingOptions

 — Pad sequences in each mini-batch to have the same length as the longest sequence.
 This option does not discard any data, though padding can introduce noise to the neural network."shortest"

-To learn more about the effect of padding, truncating, and splitting the input sequences, see Sequence Padding, Truncation, and Splitting.
+To learn more about the effect of padding and truncating sequences, see Sequence Padding and Truncation.

 Data Types: single